Taxel/PlexTraktSync/CONTRIBUTING.md

 $
 ```

-If you need to do the same in docker container, you should first prepare the container with:
+If you need to do the same in docker container, you should:

+͏ ͏ ͏ 1. first prepare the container with:

 ```
 $ docker-compose run --rm --entrypoint sh plextraktsync